 - All passengers arriving at Victoria Falls Airport are required to present a negative PCR COVID-19 Clearance Certificate obtained within 48 hours before departure, in line with WHO Guidelines.
 If officials believe a traveller to be symptomatic, they may be required to undergo a further PCR test on arrival, regardless of the negative certificate, and at their own cost.

-- An Airport Official will take passengers’ temperatures.
+- A Port Health or Airport Official will take passengers’ temperatures.
 Anyone recording a temperature equal to or higher than 38°C will be required to have a PCR COVID-19 test at their own cost.

-- Travellers that test positive will then be required to go into a local quarantine centre for 10 days if they have no symptoms, or 13 days if they are symptomatic.
-Quarantine is at the traveller’s own expense.
+- Travellers that test positive will then be required to go into a local designated isolation centre for 10 days if they have no symptoms, or 13 days if they are symptomatic.
+Isolation is at the traveller’s own expense.

-- After quarantine, travellers will need to be retested before they are permitted to travel home or on to their next destination.
+- After isolation, travellers will need to be retested before they are provided with release documents and permitted to travel home or on to their next destination.

 - Travellers are to adhere to WHO COVID-19 standard practices at all times, such as maintaining social distancing, wearing a mask in public and practicing personal hygiene.